-Faith is believing in something you can't prove.
-This does not necessarily make it less valid than something you have proved.
-There are many things that can't be or haven't been proved, but can't be ignored.
-Your use of faith will probably be on the same level as your use of "rational thought".
-If you have a well developed understanding of the world, your faith will not need to fill in gaps that it should not; if you have a well developed spirituality, your rationality will not have to fill in gaps that it should not.
+Faith is, in general terms, the act of believing in something that you can't prove.
+This does not necessarily make it a less valid belief system than something you have proven.
+There are many things that can't be or haven't been proven, but can't be ignored.
+Your use of faith will probably be on the same level as your use of reason: if you have a well-developed understanding of the world, your faith will not need to fill in gaps that it should not; if you have a well-developed spirituality, your rationality will not have to fill in gaps that it should not.

 Faith isn't only for religion.
 You also probably have faith in our government, some other governmental system, or anarchy.
 Most of these haven't been tested out thoroughly, and none of them have been tested under all of the conditions that will come along in the next ten years (and with any luck, you'll still be around in 30 years -- scary, huh?)

 Most people have faith in moral systems that are unprovable; it is arguable whether it is possible to 'prove' that a moral system is the best, and it is certain that most people simply find one that is serviceable and put their faith in it.